tektoncd/plumbing/bots/buildcaptain/README.md

 - Vincent Demeester @vdemeester (vdemeest)

 Other folks who are not build captains but have build captain access:
-- Piyush Garg @piyush-garg
+- Piyush Garg @piyush-garg (for maintaining the Hub in dogfooding)
-- Priti Desai @pritidesai
+- Priti Desai @pritidesai (for Pipelines releases)
-- Priya Wadhwa @priyawadhwa
+- Priya Wadhwa @priyawadhwa (for Chains releases)
+- Alan Greene @AlanGreene (for Dashboard releases)

 Build captain access is given with [adjustpermissions.py](../../adjustpermissions.py).